tagliala/iconmap-rails/README.md

 This is useful after checking out a new branch, restoring from backup, or when vendored files may be corrupted.

+If you commit the vendored files to your repository you will not need to run `pristine` after a fresh checkout; run it only when files are missing or you suspect corruption.

 ### Security audit

 Check the npm registry for known security vulnerabilities in your pinned packages: